TOAST-DOCS/Service-Gateway/zh/overview.md

 If you need to access NHN Cloud's services from a VM Instance in the VPC without going through the internet, create a service gateway by selecting a service provided by the service gateway.
 For details on how to use each service, refer to the [**User Guide**](https://docs.toast.com/zh/TOAST/zh/Overview/).
 The services provided will be increased gradually.

-* IaaS API Identify is a service required to use object storage.
+* IaaS API Identity is a service required to use object storage.
 For more detailed description, refer to [**User Guide > Storage > Object Storage > API Guide > Authentication Token Issuance**](https://docs.toast.com/zh/Storage/Object%20Storage/zh/api-guide/).